Shop

 A Resource for US Drone Education Programs

-A plain-language guide to the new federal framework, what it means for the next drone purchase your school makes, and the three questions to ask any vendor before buying.
-Written for CTE directors, program leaders, and the procurement officers supporting them.
+What the new federal rules mean for school drone programs, and the three questions to ask any company before you buy.
+For CTE directors, program leaders, and procurement officers.

 Published May 17, 2026 · By Rob Harvey, CEO and Cofounder, FTW Robotics · San Diego, California

-On December 22, 2025, two federal actions took effect that changed what drones US schools can buy.
-The FCC added foreign-made drones and foreign-made critical components to its Covered List, blocking new equipment authorizations from foreign manufacturers going forward.
-The American Security Drone Act took full effect the same day, restricting federal funds from being used to procure or operate drones from covered foreign entities under the Act.
+On December 22, 2025, two federal actions changed what drones US schools can buy.
+The FCC added foreign-made drones and their critical components to its Covered List, blocking new equipment authorizations from foreign manufacturers.
+The American Security Drone Act took full effect the same day, barring federal grant funds from buying or operating drones from covered foreign entities.
+Schools can keep flying drones they already own, and vendors of foreign-made hardware can keep importing and selling their current and earlier authorized models.
+The change is forward-looking.
+It shapes the next purchase, and the capability of foreign manufactured hardware is frozen in time.

 December 22, 2025